gruvw/lang/specifications/specifications.typ

 - Each letter is associated with a single sound, and each sound with a single letter.
 There are no silent letters.
 - Each word has a single form (no #link-footnote("https://en.wikipedia.org/wiki/Inflection")[inflection]).
 There are no plural form of words, no verb conjugaison, words have neutral gender, etc.
 - Each word aims to have a single meaning, avoiding drastically different definition of a word based on context.
-- Letters have a single form (no accent, no capitalization).
+- There is no #link-footnote("https://en.wikipedia.org/wiki/Diacritic")[diacritic]: letters have a single form (no accent, no capitalization).
 - No special character like dashes, punctuation marks, etc.
 - There are no #link-footnote("https://en.wikipedia.org/wiki/Homophone")[homophones], ensuring that every spoken word corresponds uniquely to a written word.
 - The vocabulary is constructed to avoid synonym redundancy.